iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 template A(){
    signal input in;
    signal output out;

    for (var i = 0; i < in; i++){
+   // Error: There are constraints depending on the value of the condition and it can be unknown during the constraint generation phase
        out <== i;
    }
 }